 You can apply for a PR card only if you have permanent resident status in Canada.

-The process of obtaining permanent residency in Canada is complex and time consuming.
+The process of obtaining permanent residency in Canada is complex and time-consuming.
 Individuals can apply for Canadian permanent residence under many categories such as Skilled Workers, Business Class Immigration, Provincial Nomination, Family Class Immigration, Refugees and Humanitarian and Compassionate classes.
 Contact Goldman Associates – Canadian Immigration Law Firm if you have any questions, regarding your permanent residence card.